Jazzamat/backend-engineering-case-study/README.md

 The propsed architecture uses a spring boot application to handle backend logic, a mysql database to store persistent data and redis for cacheing and updating realtime data that needs to be displayed to the user.

 ## Springboot
 The spring boot application makes use of the Jakarta EE and JPA to perform the business logic and interface with the mysql database.
 Below is a UML class diagram of the domain entities as well as the controller and service classes.
-I have separated them here for simplcicity but refer to the pdf in the repository for a more complete URL diagram.
+I have separated them here for simplcicity.
+(Note concurrency wrappers were not included for simplicity)

 ### UML - Controller and Service Classes (simplified)